 As you type, a list of matches appears.
 Select the game you're looking for by mouse click or use arrow and enter keys to select it.

-Note: mouse clicks don't work on Ubuntu, the only Linux flavour that was tested.
+Note: mouse clicks don't work on Ubuntu (the only Linux flavour that was tested) or MacOS (Sierra).
 This could be a bug in the implementation that hasn't been identified yet.
-Use the keyboard instead.